Blood in semen

 What is blood in semen?

-Finding blood in your semen (blood in sperm) can be alarming.
-However, in most cases it is not serious, and is reasonably common.
+Blood in semen is called haematospermia.
+Finding blood in your semen (sperm) can be alarming.
+However, in most cases it is not serious and is reasonably common.

-Blood in semen is mostly seen in adult males aged less than 40 years.
-In most cases, where blood in semen is the only symptom, it clears up without the need for treatment.
+In most cases where blood in semen is the only symptom, it can clear up without the need for treatment.

 Blood in your semen appears brownish-red or red in colour.
 It is usually painless.